Find Your Perfect School

 College towns—communities generally dominated and economically impacted by colleges and universities—are no exception.
 With more than 18 million in the collective population, college towns celebrate the fall season by hosting some of the most fascinating festivals!

 That’s right!
 The lovely fall season is about celebrations!
 On this list, we feature the tiny college towns that don’t skimp on the festivities to make the fall season a memorable one each year.
-A few of the festivals mentioned here may have made changes to their schedules and activities, but they are recurring traditional events that welcome or celebrate the autumn.
+A few of the festivals mentioned here may have changed their schedules and activities, but they are recurring traditional events that welcome or celebrate autumn.

 GREENVILLE, South Carolina